winglang/wing/docs/04-reference/wingsdk-api.md

 **Inflight client:** [true](#true)

 Logs a message.
 The log will be associated with whichever resource is running the inflight code.

+NOTICE: this is not an async function because it is wrapped by `console.log()`.

 ###### `message`<sup>Required</sup> <a name="message" id="@winglang/wingsdk.cloud.ILoggerClient.print.parameter.message"></a>